log-pr/QuickType/README.md

 A personal project that uses C#/.NET to execute a fun little command-line interface typing game.

-# This project is a work in progress and is not completely functional yet.

 You will need to have the .NET framework installed and compile/build the source code yourself.
 Theoretically all you should need to do it execute "dotnet run" from the command-line inside your local repo too run the program.

 There are no non-standard dependancies and it should work with .NET 8 (and possibly earlier versions) straight out of the box.